pluralsight/guides/ionic-framework-a-definitive-10-000-word-guide/article.md

 `zipalign -v 4 SuperSimpleCalculator-release-unsigned.apk SuperSimpleCalculator.apk`

-The process finishes with the `Verification succesful` output and you will get a **SuperSimpleCalculator.apk** file which you can submit to the Google Play Store.
+The process finishes with the `Verification successful` output and you will get a **SuperSimpleCalculator.apk** file which you can submit to the Google Play Store.

 You may get an error like:

 > zipalign is not recognized as an internal or external command, operable program or batch file.

-In this case, you need to search your computer for the zipalign file, and make sure it's in your system PATH to fix this problem (in my case, on Windows, the the path to the file was `C:\Android\android-sdk\build-tools\21.1.2\zipalign.exe`).
+In this case, you need to search your computer for the zipalign file, and make sure it's in your system PATH to fix this problem (in my case, on Windows, the path to the file was `C:\Android\android-sdk\build-tools\21.1.2\zipalign.exe`).

 ### Building the update of your application
-To build an update of an existing app you have to follow the same steps, except that you have to use the **same keystore** to sign the application for every update, becase the update will be otherwise rejected and you'll have to create a new app listing.
+To build an update of an existing app you have to follow the same steps, except that you have to use the **same keystore** to sign the application for every update, because the update will be otherwise rejected and you'll have to create a new app listing.

 You must update the **version** in the **config.xml** file for the next release, otherwise the app will not be properly updated.
 To learn more about versioning you can take a look at the [official documentation](https://cordova.apache.org/docs/en/dev/config_ref/index.html), or this [StackOverflow question](http://stackoverflow.com/questions/25858547/phonegap-how-to-set-build-and-version-property-in-config-xml-for-ios).